lowas1/MineGame/README.md

 Instructions
 ------------

+How to play:

   1. Install the game on Machine (refer to installation section)
-2. A window with green text about the different rock groups should now be visible
-3. After reading, hit 'Continue' at the bottom
+  2. An information window should appear, after reading hit 'Continue' at the bottom
-4. Another window displaying choices of mining sites should pop up
-5. Choose between igneous, metamorphic, and sedimentary
+  3. A new window should now be visible, choose what kind of rock to mine
-6. The map and player icon should now be visible
-7. Move the player icon around using the arrow keys
+  4. The map choosen and player icon should now be visible, to move around use the arrow keys
-8. To mine rocks
-  * Face the desired rock with the left or right arrow key
+  5. To mine rocks face the desired rock with the left or right arrow key
-  * Click 'M' on the keyboard to mine
-  * You can only mine rocks in front of you
+  6. Click 'M' on the keyboard to mine (you can only mine rocks in front of you)
-  * If nothing happens it means a gem wasn't hidden there
-  * You have infinite mining attempts
-9. Once you find all hidden gems, you will be prompted to play again
-  * To exit game, use red x in the upper left hand corner
-  * To continue, hit 'Play Again?' and start the process over
+  7. After finding all hidden gems a new window will appear, to continue hit 'Play Again?'
+  8. To quit simply close the active window anytime